rgiless/C-/README.md

-# C-
-Collection of exercises from my journey through the learning of C++
+# Collection of exercises from my journey through the learning of C++